TUVIMEN/torge/README.md

     torge libgen -r -o size the road to serfdom

+Show only name, seeds and date searching for linux

+    torge limetorrents -a name,seeds,date linux

 Output search results in csv (by default delimited by `\t`, can be changed with `-D` option)

     torge SOURCE --csv -D '\t' your search query